Home » Asia » Pakistan Google Maps & Wiki

 The right to vote in Pakistan can be exercised by the population from the age of 18 years of age, universal and he following ways can earn the citizenship; citizenship by birth: yes.
 Citizenship by descent: at least one parent must be a citizen of Pakistan.
 Dual citizenship recognized: yes, but limited to select countriesresidency requirement for naturalization: 4 out of the previous 7 years and including the 12 months preceding application.

-In case if you plan to visit Pakistan for shopping, or for business porpuses, it is good to know that the national holidays in Pakistan are: Pakistan Day (also referred to as Pakistan Resolution Day or Republic Day), 23 March (1940).
+In case if you plan to visit Pakistan for shopping, or for business porpuses, it is good to know that the national holiday(s) in Pakistan are: Pakistan Day (also referred to as Pakistan Resolution Day or Republic Day), 23 March (1940).

-Living with the given conditions, affected by all the civilization and natural harms in Pakistan, the population has to face with a death rate of 6.4 deaths / 1,000 population (2016 estimate).
+Living with the given conditions, affected by all the civilization and natural harms in Pakistan, the population has to face a death rate of 6.4 deaths / 1,000 population (2016 estimate).

 Top of page